A Hierarchical Sharded Blockchain Balancing Performance and Availability: Evaluation

 \subsection{Experimental Setup}

-We conducted our experiments on an in-lab cluster consisting of 24 machines with three different configurations: 6 high-end machines with AMD Ryzen CPU 3990x (2.9GHz) and 256GB RAM, 3 medium-end machines with AMD Ryzen CPU 3970x and 128GB RAM, and 12 low-end machines with AMD Ryzen CPU 5950x (3.4GHz) and 32GB RAM.
+We conducted our experiments on an in-lab cluster consisting of 24 machines with three different configurations: 6 high-end machines with AMD Ryzen CPU 3990x (2.9GHz) and 256GB RAM, 6 medium-end machines with AMD Ryzen CPU 3970x and 128GB RAM, and 12 low-end machines with AMD Ryzen CPU 5950x (3.4GHz) and 32GB RAM.
 All machines feature Samsung SSD 970, run Ubuntu 20.04, and are connected via a 10 Gbps Ethernet network.
-We evaluated PyloChain in an environment with up to 18 zones, where in each zone, we deployed one full member, four local members, and four clients, which sums up to a total of 18 full members for the main chain, and 72 local members for 18 local chains, respectively.
-All members in our experiment run as Docker containers \cite{dockercontainer}, orchestrated by Docker Swarm, and deployed on its overlay network.
+We evaluated PyloChain's overall performance in an environment with up to 18 zones, where in each zone, we deployed one full member, four local members, and four clients, which sums up to a total of 18 full members for the main chain, and 72 local members for 18 local chains, respectively.
+All members in our experiment run as Docker containers \cite{dockercontainer}, orchestrated by Docker Swarm.
+We configure the network into multiple overlay networks for the local chains and the main chain over Docker Swarm.
+Local members participate in a single overlay network within their zone, while full members join two overlay networks, consisting of one for the local chain within a zone and another for the main chain across zones.

-We set up a micro-payment application using SmallBank \cite{smallbank} with 300k users equally distributed and statically initialized for each zone.
+We set up a micro-payment application using SmallBank \cite{smallbank} to evaluate PyloChain's performance scalability.
+The SmallBank workload is representative of typical blockchain applications, as it primarily consists of state database read/write operations such as \textsf{deposit} (one write) and \textsf{send\_payment} (two reads to check the sender's balance and two writes).
+Note that these I/O patterns on the state database are generic and thus applicable to other common scenarios such as supply chain (e.g., recording inter-party transactions) and healthcare (e.g., logging a sensor value).
+For our setup, 300,000 users were statically initialized and distributed equally among the zones.
 The average size of each transaction and a local block are 2.89KB and 1.4MB, respectively.
 The experimental parameters of the main chain using DAG BFT \cite{faceboonnarwhal} are as follows: each worker batch is set to include one local block.
 A primary can propose up to 40 digests per vertex.
 The maximum delay for a primary to propose a vertex is 800ms.
 We measured PyloChain's throughput and latency on the client side, with each client asynchronously submitting transaction requests at a send rate ranging from 10k to 110k, in steps of 10k, evenly distributed across the clients.
 Latency was measured as the time between the client submitting a transaction and receiving a commit event from the local members, while throughput was calculated by summing the number of transactions committed per second as measured by all clients.